josbeir/cakephp-docs-md/docs/en/views.md

 #### Method `Cake\View\View::cache(callable $block, array $options = [])`

-Sometimes generating a section of your view output can be expensive because of rendered [View Cells](/en/views/cells.md) or expensive helper operations.
+Sometimes generating a section of your view output can be expensive because of rendered [views/cells](/en/views/cells.md) or expensive helper operations.
 To help make your application run faster CakePHP provides a way to cache view sections

 ```php